 Calcified remnants of the red algae lithothamnion calcareum.

 One of the added benefits of calcium from algae, besides being a natural source of calcium, is that they also contain other minerals and trace elements, such as magnesium and boron, that are important for bone health.

-Algae calcium supplements are a high-quality alternative to traditional calcium supplements, such as calcium carbonate or calcium citrate, which are often derived from non-renewable resources and can have environmental impacts.
+Algae calcium supplements are a high-quality alternative to traditional calcium supplements, such as calcium carbonate or calcium citrate, where the required material is often extracted from non-renewable sources with negative environmental impacts.

 Several studies have suggested that calcium supplements derived from algae may have advantages over other forms of calcium supplements in terms of bioavailability, its ability to support bone health, and even restore bone density.